LuchoLeonel/100-solidity-questions/solidity-questions.md

 While both of these share the same interface for upgrades, in UUPS proxies the upgrade is handled by the implementation, and can eventually be removed.
 Transparent proxies, on the other hand, include the upgrade and admin logic in the proxy itself.
 This means TransparentUpgradeableProxy is more expensive to deploy than what is possible with UUPS proxies.

 24. What danger do ERC777 tokens pose?
-ERC777 introduces a call to the contract that it's being transferred the tokens before actually transfer them.
+ERC777 introduces a call to the contract that transfers the tokens before actually transfer them.
 In 2020 imBTC Uniswap Pool was drained for ~$300k in ETH.
 The attacker leverages this call to the contract that receives the tokens to make a reentrancy to the pool, in such a way that this person can use a small amount of ETH to swap out most of the tokens.
 This is achiavable because the “token_reserve” value will not be updated in consecutive token exchanges, leading to the violation of the “xy=k” setting of Uniswap.
 The attacker could sell tokens at a much better rate to drain the liquidation pool.

+There is just one fundamental feature of the ERC777 that you need to be aware of: the ERC777 hooks.
+In any transfer of tokens, an ERC777 contract is basically going to:
+-Call the sender of tokens – in our case, Alice.
+-Execute the transfer
+-Call the recipient of tokens

+This means that now the tokenToEthInput function from the pool actually:
+-Calculates the exact exchange rate (calling getInputPrice) -Sends Alice’s contract the corresponding Ether, reducing the exchange’s ETH reserves -Calls Alice’s contract
+-Transfers Alice’s tokens to the exchange, increasing the exchange’s token reserves

+In (3), Alice gets total control of the situation.
+It’s fundamental that you understand that at this point:
+-The exchange’s ETH reserves were already decreased -The exchange’s token reserves were not yet increased -Alice’s contract gets to decide what to do now 👿

 25. What is a bonding curve?
 A bonding curve is a mathematically defined relationship between price and supply.
 In short, as the supply increases, so does the price.
 This is somewhat counter-intuitive to traditional models, but the method is for each subsequent buyer of a token to pay a slightly higher price than the previous buyer and a lower price than any subsequent buyer.
 BCOs support sustained organic growth.
 New tokens are created by the contract when demand is there, escalating in price each time.
 By sidestepping the requirement of setting the initial price, it stops vast swathes of a token being picked up at a particular price point and then subsequently dumped.
 It also removes the need for exchanges: As a fully automated market maker (AMM), bonding curves not only allow for the calculation of a token’s price, but also enable the investor to simply buy or sell their tokens right there.